YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/calls/transfer-an-outbound-call-to-a-trunk.md

 Through this interface, an outbound call dialed out through the PBX's trunk can be transferred to another trunk.
 As a result, the two numbers can establish calls with the PBX as the transit stop.

 At least one trunk should be available at the time of transfer.
-And the outbound route's dial pattern should be matched.
+And the call will use an extension's call permission and match against the outbound route's dial pattern.

 Note: the call can be transferred whether it's a ringing call or an ongoing call.